iamciera/DSxD_website/_pages/book.md

 We may not know what the future holds but we do know that the future of data science can be what we design it to be!

-The books is a collaboration featuring data designers, scientists, and artists.
+The book is a collaboration featuring data designers, scientists, and artists.

 ## Contributors